Emotional Intelligence

 also had 63 percent lower turnover during the first year than those

-• In a national insurance company, insurance agents who were weak in
+selected in the typical way. - In a national insurance company, insurance agents who were weak in

 emotional competencies such as self-confidence, initiative, and empathy